ishakimanuel/movie-web-app/README.md

 command: `yarn install`

-After all dependencies installed, here all the available commands:
+After all dependencies installed, here all the available commands to run this repo:

 - `yarn dev` to running the repo in development mode
 - `yarn build` to build the repo in ready production